New Position: Operations Manager

 Business Development Director

-As the Business Development Director, Betsy is focused on bringing new business and collaborative projects into Alchemy while sharing news about Alchemy’s projects and special events.
-She received her M.S. from the University of Minnesota in Visual Communication which led to teaching and graphic design.
-Her career path wandered into the publishing, museum, and furniture industries—all relevant to the writing, design, and artful opportunities she pursues at Alchemy.
+Betsy focuses on bringing new business and collaborative projects into Alchemy while sharing news about Alchemy’s projects and special events.
+She received her M.S. from the University of Minnesota in Visual Communication which led to teaching and a career in graphic design.
+Her career path wandered into the publishing, museum, and furniture industries—all relevant to the writing, design, and artful opportunities and partnerships she pursues at Alchemy.
 She lives in Northeast Minneapolis, runs an Air BnB out of her home, and walks her dog Hazelnut when not volunteering with the thriving NE arts community.

 Eric Winter, AIA